lisachua/detect_heavy_drinking/README.md

 # Detect Heavy Drinking Episodes Using Smartphone Accelerometer Data
 * Jump to [How to run](#how-to-run)

-## Abstract/ Summary:
+## Summary:
-Just-in-time adaptive interventions (JITAIs) are a promising area of research in health domains, and have been used to detect heavy drinking episodes before their onset.
+Just-in-time adaptive interventions (JITAIs) are a promising area of research in health domains, and have been used to detect heavy drinking episodes as they occur.
 This projects aims to improve on the study ["Learning to Detect Heavy Drinking Episodes Using Smartphone Accelerometer Data" (Killian et al., 2019)](http://ceur-ws.org/Vol-2429/paper6.pdf).
 The study provides smartphone accelerometer data from 13 participants before and after a bar crawl and their blood alcohol content via transdermal alcohol concentration (TAC).
 Given a 10-second window of non-zero accelerometer data, I predict whether the TAC is above 0.08 (intoxicated).

 During preprocessing, I upsampled the accelerometer data at 1000Hz to obtain a reading for every millisecond between a subject's minimum to maximum timestamp.
 I engineered features at the 10-second window level using a two-tiered windowing approach similar to the technique used in the original study.
 My final dataset for modeling had 135 features and 72,521 rows.
 The class balance was around 36% intoxicated and 64% not intoxicated. <b> My best classifier (a stacked ensemble) detected "intoxication" with accuracy 0.86 and F1 score 0.81, surpassing the original study's best model performance. </b>